PowerSmartLabs/archive/demo/readme.md

-This is an audio-less demo of a *very* early prototype of the PowerSmart Manager.
+This is an audio-less demo of an early prototype of the PowerSmart Manager.

-This was used in our Fall 2011 1ss Demo Day pitch.
+This was used in our Fall 2011 1SS Demo Day pitch.